Donovan Ricketts: International career

 On 3 June 2006 he captained Jamaica in an international friendly against England at Old Trafford.
 Jamaica went on to lose the game 6–0.

 Ricketts has been a big part of the Reggae Boyz programme, dating back to the days of former Technical Director Renê Simões.

 Ricketts has not only kept goal for Jamaica at the senior level, but has also done it at various junior levels for his country.
 He came through the national ranks under the guidance of goalkeeping coach, Paul Campbell.

 Ricketts is a World Cup veteran, being named to the Jamaican squad that played in the 1998 FIFA World Cup in France.
 However, with Warren Barrett and Aaron Lawrence ahead of him in the pecking order, the opportunity never presented itself for him to see any game time.

 Ricketts represented Jamaica in all eight of their 2010 World Cup qualifying matches, where they were eliminated in the third round stage.

 Managerial career

 After retiring from his playing career, Ricketts joined the full-time coaching staff of FC Tulsa in 2019.
 On June 17, 2022, Ricketts was named interim coach of Tulsa after the club parted ways with Michael Nsien.

+Ricketts was named head coach of MLS Next Pro side Carolina Core in October 2024.

 Personal life

-Ricketts received his U.S. green card in 2011 which qualifies him as a domestic player for MLS roster purposes.
+Ricketts received his U.S. green card in 2011 which qualified him as a domestic player for MLS roster purposes.